 If you or a loved one is engaging in self-harm, NAMI’s website provides extensive information through blogs discussing self-harm to help individuals and loved ones gain insight into the condition and techniques that can be used to provide support and reduce and eliminate self-harming behavior.

-Additionally, the Adolescent Self Injury Foundation provides information and resources to adolescents and young adult self-injurers and their families.
+- The Adolescent Self Injury Foundation provides information and resources to adolescents and young adult self-injurers and their families.
 In particular, their How Parents Can Help page provides a list of “Do’s and Don’ts” to guide parents on how to help a loved one, and an extensive list of alternative behaviors to help self-injurers implement alternative coping mechanisms.

-S.A.F.E.
-Alternatives, 800-366-8288, provides information and resources on self-harm and referrals to treatment options, including an information helpline.
+- A.F.E.
+Alternatives, provides information and resources on self-harm and referrals to treatment options, including an information helpline at (800) 366-8288.

 - Cornell Research Program on Self-Injury and Recovery’s website offers extensive self-injury & recovery resources.

 - Calm Harm (App) is available for free through Google Play and App Store provides timed activities to help resist or manage self-harm urges with ability to log completed activities and track progress (for teens)